j-hussain/j-hussain.github.io/_pages/about.md

 ## About

 Postgraduate student at the University of Warwick🇧(🇬🇧) with a background in scientific computing and applied machine learning.
-I am particularly interested in interpretability/alignment, uncertainty, and AI for Science, with long-term goals in research-oriented roles or a PhD.
+I am particularly interested in mechanistic interpretability, (mis)alignment and emergence, uncertainty, and AI for Science, with long-term goals in research-oriented roles or a PhD.

 If you're interested in:
 * [Projects I have worked on](/)